Bacalar Lagoon Mexico: The Complete Travel Guide

 8. Visit the old fort San Felipe in Bacalar Mexico

-This is the construction situated in the middle of the town, by the plaza, represents a very important historical point since it’s the tower from where the old population used to catch sight of the Pirates coming through the canal connecting the lagoon with the open sea and that has now been named after them.
+This construction, situated in the middle of the town, by the plaza, represents a very important historical point since itโs the tower from where the old population used to catch sight of the Pirates coming through the canal connecting the lagoon with the open sea and that has now been named after them.

 I found it a very exhaustive and comprehensive summary of the ancient Mayan population.

-The area is also surrounded by impressive archaeological sites, and if you love to learn about the Mayan history you should check them out.
+Impressive archaeological sites also surround the area, and if you love to learn about Mayan history, you should check them out.

-The sites of Dzibanche and Kinichna and Kohunlich are situated at around 80 km from Bacalar.
+The sites ofย Dzibanche,ย Kinichna, and Kohunlichย are situated around 80 km from Bacalar.
 You can definitely do it in one day.
+And now also the brand new and magnificent Ichkabal, which.
+I have just visited as I am updating this post.

-It’s a beautiful drive 30 minutes off the main road direction of Campeche.
+Itโs a beautiful drive, 30 minutes off the main road, in the direction ofย Campeche.

-The road is signed you cannot get lost and both sites are totally worth the trip, if you like this kind of stuff.
+The road is signed so you cannot get lost, and both sites are totally worth the trip if you like this kind of stuff.

-Although you could do it in one day I always suggest spending a couple of nights out and visit also the area of Calakmul, which counts a tremendous number of natural and historical resources.
+Although you could do it in one day, I always suggest spending a couple of nights out and visiting the area of Calakmul, which has a tremendous number of natural and historical resources.

 If you decide to join a tour, here is a great one that I didn’t do but has great reviews.

-During this tour, you will get to know the archaeological sites of Dzibanché and Kohunlich and have the opportunity to spot species of birds and monkeys.
+During this tour, you will have the opportunity to explore the archaeological sites of Dzibanchรฉ and Kohunlich, and spot various bird and monkey species.

 You will also enjoy a delicious 3-course meal at an exclusive location in the middle of the jungle!